 All contributions will be reviewed by our editorial board and signed reviews will be provided to contributors.
 The identity and affiliation of contributors will be concealed from reviewers to the extent the "manuscript" is created to conceal identity and affiliation.
 Contributions will be reviewed using the following procedures:

 Articles: Will be reviewed by at least two members of the editorial board.
 Reviewers will provide comments on the article and will recommend (1) acceptance, (2) acceptance with specified revisions, (3) revision and resubmission, or (4) rejection.
 Decisions to accept or reject an article will be based on the quality of the article and its relevance to CAC, WAC, and writing theory, practice, and/or research.
+Reviewers are encouraged to share their names with authors, but this is not a requirement.

 Charges/Fees: Across the Disciplines does not charge any fees for article processing or for article submissions.